Group-11-Auslan-Translation/Vision-Transformer-ViT/README.md

 ## Training Process
-The model is trained on the 20,000 images, with an 80/20 train-validation split.
+The model is trained on the 70,000 images, with an 80/20 train-validation split.
 Training involves:
 - **Optimizer**: Adam optimizer with a learning rate of 1e-4.
 - **Loss Function**: Cross-entropy loss with class weighting to handle class imbalance.
-- **Batch Size**: 4.
+- **Batch Size**: 16.
-- **Epochs**: 20 epochs with early stopping based on validation accuracy.
+- **Epochs**: 15 epochs with early stopping based on validation accuracy.

 Training metrics such as loss, accuracy, precision, recall, and F1-score are tracked across epochs.

 ## Results
-Here are the key results from training and validation:

-- **Training Loss**: The training loss decreases steadily over epochs, indicating that the model is learning effectively.
-- **Validation Accuracy**: Fluctuating, suggesting that the model needs further generalization improvements.
-- **Precision/Recall/F1-Score**: These metrics are relatively low, signaling that the model struggles to consistently identify all classes accurately.
+The pretrained ViT model reach accuracy of 98.86%.

-Visual results for loss, accuracy, precision, recall, and F1-score are available in the `results/` folder.
+Visual results are available in the `results/` folder.